 - What methods does your firm use to identify individuals involved in undisclosed OBAs and PSTs?

-- Do your firm’s WSPs explicitly state when notification or pre-approval is required to engage in an OBA or PST?
+- Do your firm’s WSPs explicitly state when and how registered persons must notify your firm of a proposed OBA or PST?

 - Does your firm require associated persons or registered persons to complete and update, as needed, questionnaires and attestations regarding their involvement— or potential involvement—in OBAs and PSTs; and if yes, how often?

-- Upon receipt of a written notice of proposed OBAs, does your firm consider whether they will interfere with or otherwise compromise the registered person’s responsibilities to the firm and the firm’s customers, be viewed by customers or the public as part of the member’s business or both?
+- Upon receipt of a written notice of proposed OBAs, does your firm consider whether they will interfere with or otherwise compromise the registered person’s responsibilities to your firm and its customers, be viewed by customers or the public as part of the member’s business or both?
 Does your firm also determine whether such activities should be treated as a PST (subject to the requirements of FINRA Rule 3280)?

-- Does your firm have a process in place to update a registered representative’s Form U4 with activities that meet the disclosure requirements of that form?
+- Does your firm have a process in place to update a registered person’s Form U4 with activities that meet the disclosure requirements of that form?